Nothing looked the same, yet everything was just as he remembered.

 Finally, Rob regained his voice.
 “So you said your piece.
 What now?”

 “Now I disappear.
 The one last gift I can give you is the certainty you’ll never hear from me again.
-I’m leaving for good.
 No one knows where I’m going, and, God willing, when I get there, no one will know who I am.”

 “And no one knows where you're going?”

 “No one.
-Like I said, I’m leaving everything and everyone behind.”
+I’m leaving everything and everyone behind.”

-Rob responded by reaching into his jacket pocket.
-“Dad, it's not good enough that you're leaving here forever.
-It’s not good enough you’re leaving my life forever.
-I’ve thought long and hard over the years about what I would do if I ever came face to face with you again.”
+“Well dad, I'm afraid that’s not good enough.
+I’ve thought long and hard about what I would do if I ever came face to face with you again.”
 Rob had a grim smile on his face as he pulled the Glock 21 from his pocket, pointing it directly at his father.

-The report of the gunshot was louder than Rob had expected, but there was no one within miles to hear it.
+The report of the gunshot was louder than Rob had expected, but there was no one within miles to hear it, or the splash the body made as it fell into the water.
 Rob didn’t even wipe his fingerprints off the gun before he threw it in the pond.
-No one alive other than Rob knew where the pond was.

 It turned out Rob had a really great night after all—his best night ever, he thought to himself as he headed back down the path and into the woods.